The Chv\'atal-Gomory Procedure for Integer SDPs with Applications in Combinatorial Optimization: Conclusions

 In Section 4 we extensively study the application of our approach to the quadratic traveling salesman problem.
 Based on a generalization of the notion of algebraic connectivity to directed graphs, we present two exact ISDP formulations of the \textsc{QTSP}, see \eqref{eq:ISDP1} and \eqref{eq:ISDP2}.
 We show that the simplest CG separation routine boils down to finding integer eigenvectors of the adjacency matrix of a node-disjoint cycle cover, see Proposition~\ref{Prop:GomoryCut}.
 However, more intricate dual multipliers lead to some well-known families of cuts, e.g., the ordinary and strengthened versions of the subtour elimination constraints, see Table~\ref{Table:SEC}.
 We test several variants of our B\&C procedure that involve different separation routines.

 Numerical results on the \textsc{QTSP} show that our B\&C algorithm significantly outperforms the two alternative ISDP solvers of \cite{GallyEtAl} and \cite{KobayashiTakano}.
 For the real instances from bioinformatics \cite{AandFFischer, AandFFischer_RNA}, these solvers are able to solve instances up to only $n = 15$ and $n = 25$, respectively, whereas our method can solve all instances up to $n = 40$ in a short timespan.
 As one would expect, the extension to CG inequalities leads to deeper cuts, which successfully reduces the size of the branching tree compared to \cite{KobayashiTakano}.
 From all considered separation routines, it turns out that the setting SEC, see page~\pageref{page:SEC}, is overall most effective.
-This setting was able to solve all 492 tested \textsc{QTSP} instances to optimality within 5 minutes, where the largest instance contains $m = 5172$ arcs.
+This setting was able to solve {almost all of the 552 tested \textsc{QTSP} instances} to optimality within 5 minutes, where the largest instance contains $m = 5172$ arcs.
 This is currently the largest solved \textsc{QTSP} instance in the literature.

 Our work inspires several future research directions.
-On the theoretical side, an interesting open problem is whether the classical result of \cite{GilesPulleyblank} stating that any rational polyhedron can be described by a totally dual integral system can be extended to the case of bounded spectrahedra.
-If so, the result of Theorem~\ref{Thm:TDI} provides the polyhedral description of the elementary closure of any bounded spectrahedron.
-Another direction of study is the application of our B\&C algorithm to other optimization problems that can be formulated as ISDPs.
-We expect the exploitation of CG cuts in the branching scheme to be effective for such ISDPs. \\
+It would be interesting to study the performance of our B\&C algorithm when applied to other optimization problems that can be formulated as ISDPs.
+We expect the exploitation of CG cuts in the branching scheme to be effective for such ISDPs. {Moreover, as for the QTSP many known classes of cuts turned out to be (strengthened) CG cuts with respect to the ISDP formulation, it would be interesting to know whether this also holds for other problems.} \\

-\textbf{Acknowledgements.} We thank Anja Fischer and Borzou Rostami for sharing with us the instances from bioinformatics and reload instances, respectively.
+\textbf{Acknowledgements.} We thank Anja Fischer and Borzou Rostami for sharing with us the instances from bioinformatics and reload instances, respectively. {Moreover, we thank three anonymous reviewers for providing us with insightful feedback on an earlier version of this manuscript.}

 \begin{appendix}